idlesign/dja/docs/source/quickstart.rst

 **Usage example**

-When you a bunch of template files on disk and want dja to pick them up and use automatically, you can use the following approach:
+When you have a bunch of template files on disk and want dja to pick them up and use automatically, you can use the following approach:

 .. code-block:: php